ChantelleAA/response_aigent/README.md

 # NileEdge AI Assistant

-The **NileEdge AI Assistant** is a locally hosted chatbot built for NileEdge Innovations.
-It provides accurate, context-aware answers using:
+The **NileEdge AI Assistant** is a locally hosted system that combines:

+- A chatbot that answers questions using context-aware reasoning
+- An email agent that automatically replies to customer messages

+It provides accurate responses using:

 * Semantic FAQ matching
 * Vector-based document retrieval